danielmonyak/masif/README_monyak.md

 conda create -n venv_sbi python=2.7

 ### venv_latest
-The following anaconda install commands were used to install third party dependencies:
+The following anaconda install commands were used to install some of the third party dependencies:
 ```
 conda activate venv_latest
 conda install -c schrodinger pdb2pqr